Business Administration Course Descriptions

-A general overview of the scope and significance of both domestic and international marketing.
+A general overview of the scope and significance of marketing both domestically and internationally.
 The course emphasizes the marketing of consumer and industrial goods and analysis of the marketing mix variables of product, price, promotion, and place.
 It introduces marketing policies and practices of business firms.

 TEC 200 Fundamentals of Information Technology

 This course introduces information technology systems that support organizational decision-making and problem solving.
-The course surveys the technical and organizational issues involved in the use and design of information systems and how the application of information technology can enable an organization to improve quality, timeliness, and competitive advantage.
+The course surveys the technical and organizational issues involved in the use and design of information systems and how the application of IT can enable an organization to improve quality, timeliness, and competitive advantage.

 COM 101 Fundamentals of Communication

 This course focuses on the exploration of fundamental principles of effective communication.
 Skilled communication behaviors are developed through the study and practice of interpersonal communication, public speaking, listening, and group dynamics.
 Practical applications include class discussion, group activities, listening exercises, and individual presentations.

 A course applying traditional rhetoric and communication theory to oral presentations.
 Students study, write, deliver, and evaluate public speeches.
 Emphasis is placed on the students’ ability to speak from an outline in a variety of situations including informative speaking, persuasive speaking and demonstration speaking.
 All presentations are made in class and videotaped to aid in evaluation.